bssw-tutorial/bssw-tutorial.github.io/README.md

 #### Acknowledgments

 This is usually the funding acknowledgement.
 There is a stock acknowledgment of ECP support that should suffice for all but the earliest tutorials.
-The `acknowledgments` section is usually included on the event page from the start (even at the Planned stage).
+The `acknowledgments-ecp` section is usually included on the event page from the start (even at the Planned stage).

 #### Agenda